“I’d rather have cancer.”

 I squinted at him.

 He didn’t understand.
-He was eating a 5-inch high bacon avocado burger doused with salsa.
+He was eating a 5 inch high bacon avocado burger doused in salsa.
 I was having a glass of water.

 We sat in a gourmet burger restaurant in the middle of LA catching up.
 I hadn’t seen Sam in years.

 He set his knife down and pressed a fork into his pristine piece of burger with caution.

 “I know it sucks but you don’t know what it’s like to have cancer.
 You don’t really mean that.”

 Actually I really did.
 He just didn’t understand.
 I guess I couldn’t expect him to.
 If I had cancer instead of GERD, at least I could talk.
 I could pray.
 I could sing.
 I could shout.
 I could be alive again.
 That’s all that mattered to me.

 He dusted his mouth with a folded napkin, picked up his sweaty glass of raspberry ice tea and nourished himself.

 I blinked as the man next to us bellowed with laughter.
 My friend had no idea.
 I had become an empty shell of who I was just two years ago.
 I could tell him, but it hurt to talk.

 My GERD symptoms first began when I was working at a car dealership in college.
 One day after wrapping up a crazy deal that took nearly 6 hours to close my voice began to crack.
 I felt a strange burning sensation in my throat but I had just recovered from a cold so I didn’t think much of it.